-Snuggles and Latrell hit my monitor, now The Man is moving
+Snuggles and Latrell hit my monitor, now The Man is moving it so much that my eves hurt.

 Week was good.
-Hope everyone had good Chinese Mid-Au-

-tumn Festival.
-Damn, the Chinese Mid-Autumn Festival took

-up four words.
+Hope everyone had good Chinese Mid-Autumn Festival.
+Damn, the Chinese Mid-Autumn Festival took up four words.
 Damn, the explanation took up even more words.
+Exactly 50 words!